 You’ve decided it’s time to start house hunting.
 You already looked at a million houses online but it’s time to start seeing them in person.
 The first thing you want to do is call up the number and ask to see the property.
 This is a big mistake.
 You don’t want to walk into a home by yourself.
 For one, it could be dangerous and for two the seller will see that you don’t have a realtor and might try to bargain you out of what you are looking for.
 And you could end up looking at a bunch of houses that you aren’t even interested in.
-So, step one for house hunting and getting with your Paris Group realtor.
+So, step one for house hunting is meeting with your Paris Group realtor.
 This way when you are ready to starting looking at the physical houses your realtor will already have a list of houses that match your criteria ready to go.
 And if you see a property that your realtor hasn’t mentioned to you there’s probably a good reason for it.
 Our realtors are excellent at their jobs so more than likely it already came across their radar but something about it didn’t match part of your criteria.
 And if by chance it does match let your realtor know and they can set up a time for the both of you to go view it.

 Honesty With Your Realtor About Homes

 When you go to look at houses it is a wise idea to take a few hours to do so.
 You want to have enough time to look at the houses thoroughly, especially for houses that you have more interest in.
 You also want to account for driving time and traffic in between the different houses.
 It is an even better idea to carpool with your realtor.
 Even if you bring your partner with you or have to put the car seat in the back.
 Riding along with your realtor prevents anyone from getting lost in between locations.
 Most importantly it allows private time for you to talk with your realtor about the houses that you’ve seen and what you liked and didn’t like.
 You always want to be honest with your realtor.
-At Paris Group Realty we understand that this is your house and your opinion is what matter.
+At Paris Group Realty, LLC we understand that this is your house and your opinion is what matter.
 Our realtors will not be offended if you didn’t like the house.
 They want to know what you like and dislike so they can narrow down their search results.